raspberrypilearning/lego-data-dash/en/step_7.md

 ![Image showing graphed historical NO2 data from Sandy roadside](images/historicaldata_no2.jpg)

-Here we can see that while there are some major outliers, around 60% (or 0.6) should be more than enough as our maximum value for most readings from Sandy Roadside.
+Here we can see that while there are some major outliers, around 60% (or 0.6) should be more than enough as our maximum value for most readings from the *Sandy Roadside* air quality station.
 (If you want to simply make your scale from 1-100 you can do that too - just make `max_value = 100`)

 --- task ---